DJ Stewart sets school record for reaching base in consecutive games at 58 with a ninth inning single.

-Entering his 16th season as an assistant coach, Mike Martin Jr. is widely recognized as one of the bright young coaches in the college game.
-A former All-American catcher with the Seminoles, he coaches third base, works with the hitters and handles the Florida State catchers.
-At the start of the 2011-12 season, Martin, Jr. assumed the role of recruiting coordinator after assisting in the process the first 14 seasons in Tallahassee.
+Entering his 17th season as an assistant coach, Mike Martin Jr. is widely recognized as one of the bright young coaches in the college game.
+A former All-American catcher with the Seminoles, he serves as recruiting coordinator, works with the hitters and handles the Florida State catchers.

-Under his 15-year guidance, the Seminoles have batted .312, slugged .491 and averaged 8.12 runs per game.
-Florida State has played in six College World Series, 12 Super Regionals, 15 consecutive NCAA Tournaments and won 74 percent of its games with Martin, Jr. on staff.
+Under his 16-year guidance, the Seminoles have batted .311, slugged .488 and averaged 8.05 runs per game.
+Florida State has played in six College World Series, 13 Super Regionals and 16 consecutive NCAA Tournaments.
 As the academic liaison, the Seminoles captured the Gold Torch Award in 2007 and 2008, positing the highest GPA among all men's teams at Florida State.
-Two players have been named Capital One Academic All-America of the Year, while FSU has placed 40 student-athletes on the All-ACC Academic Team since the awards inception in 2006 including a school-record nine in 2012.
+Two players have been named Capital One Academic All-America of the Year and four times an FSU student has been named the ACC Scholar-Athlete of the Year including the last three - James Ramsey (2011 & 2012) and Gage Smith (2013).
+The Seminoles have placed 46 student-athletes on the All-ACC Academic Team since the awards inception in 2006 including a school-record nine in 2012.

-Martin has coached 10 Major Leaguers, 11 Freshman All-Americans, 18 first team All-Americans and 30 student-athletes who have earned first, second or third team All-American accolades.
-In all, 52 Seminoles have earned All-ACC honors and 47 hitters have been selected in the Major League Baseball draft during that stretch.
-Four Seminoles have captured National Player of the Year honors.
+Martin has coached 10 Major Leaguers, 12 Freshman All-Americans, 18 first team All-Americans and 30 student-athletes who have earned first, second or third team All-American accolades.
+In all, 54 Seminoles have earned All-ACC honors and 49 hitters have been selected in the Major League Baseball draft during that stretch.
+Four Seminole hitters have captured National Player of the Year honors including Shane Robinson, Tony Thomas, Buster Posey and most recently James Ramsey in 2012.

-Serving as FSU's hitting coach over the last 15 years, the Seminoles have batted .300 or better 11 times.
+Serving as FSU's hitting coach over the last 16 years, the Seminoles have batted .300 or better 11 times and posted an on-base percentage of at least .400 15 times.
 Six of the top 11 hitting teams in FSU history have come under Martin's watch.
+In 2009, he was named ACC Assistant Coach of the Year by SEBaseball.com, while being named one of 10 rising assistant coaches in the game by Perfect Game USA in 2013.

 The Seminoles' offensive success is rooted in Martin's philosophy, which emphasizes discipline at the plate and using the entire field as a hitting area.
 He has also instituted the use of wood bats in practice.